Alishamsnia/Linear-brain-model/README.md

 # Linear-brain-model
-this is a Matlab code for stimulating brain so basically
+This is a Matlab code for stimulating the brain so basically This code design based on least mean square error (LMSE), the parameters for weight are chosen randomly.